Oregon and Washington enter top preparedness level as the largest US wildfire scorches the region - KESQ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Andy Rose, Joe Sutton and Stella Chan contributed to this report.
+CNN’s Andy Rose, Chris Boyette, Joe Sutton and Stella Chan contributed to this report.

 Comments